Table of contents

 Email marketing best practices

-Keeping your B2B email design fresh and relevant is key to marketing effectiveness.
+Keeping your B2B email design fresh and relevant is key to database marketing effectiveness.
 Use of imagery in your creative will be vital to grab the attention of the reader - so select images that will do just that.

 Use imagery to match your brand or particular campaign message.
 If you are looking to communicate a serious message – don't use a jovial image to accompany it.
 If your brand is relaxed and informal, don’t use an image which portrays the opposite.